-The procedure closely follows the requirements of the Public Interest Disclosure Act which provides employees and those undertaking duties and responsibilities on behalf of the School with protection when raising genuine concerns about wrongdoing in the workplace.
+The procedure closely follows the requirements of the Public Interest Disclosure Act which provides employees and those undertaking duties and responsibilities on behalf of the school with protection when raising genuine concerns about wrongdoing in the workplace.
 It encourages disclosures to be made internally in the first instance but also allows for certain protected disclosures to be made to specific external bodies.

 The procedure ensures that employees and others who have serious concerns about wrongdoing are encouraged to speak up.
 This may need to be on a confidential basis and the school wishes to emphasise that if someone does "speak up" they can do so without fear of reprisals.
-Such policies are termed "blowing the whistle" and this phrase should be viewed as a positive action of speaking up.
+Such disclosures are termed "blowing the whistle" and this phrase should be viewed as a positive action of speaking up.

 It is understandable that employees may not express concerns because they may feel that speaking up would be disloyal to colleagues or they fear harassment/victimisation.
-The school should encourage all employees to not ignore concerns and to report them positively and appropriately.
+The school should encourage all employees to report concerns positively and appropriately.

-As a school within Shropshire, this policy provides a line of reporting to key individuals within Shropshire Council.
+As a school maintained by Shropshire Council, this policy provides a line of reporting to key individuals within Shropshire Council.

-Disclosures made under this procedure are monitored by the governors as required under the Public Interest Disclosure Act.
+Disclosures made under this procedure are monitored by the school's governing body, required under the Public Interest Disclosure Act.

 Details of any disclosure remain confidential.
-Governors should ensure that annual monitoring is reported to the full governing body.
+Governors should ensure that the monitoring of concerns raised under this procedure is reported to the full governing body, on at least an annual basis.